OvRcode/ovrride/wp-content/plugins/bj-lazy-load/readme.txt

 === BJ Lazy Load ===
 Contributors: bjornjohansen
 Donate link: http://www.kiva.org/
-Tags: images, iframes, lazy loading, jquery, javascript, optimize, performance, bandwidth, responsive design, hidpi, retina Author URI: http://twitter.com/bjornjohansen
+Tags: images, iframes, lazy loading, javascript, optimize, performance, bandwidth Author URI: http://twitter.com/bjornjohansen
 Requires at least: 3.5
 Tested up to: 4.3
-Stable tag: 0.7.5
+Stable tag: 1.0.5

-Lazy loading makes your site load faster and saves bandwidth.
-Uses jQuery and degrades gracefully for non-js users.
-Works with both images and iframes.
+Lazy loading for images and iframes makes your site load faster and saves bandwidth.
+Uses no external JS libraries and degrades gracefully for non-js users.

 == Description ==
 Lazy loading makes your site load faster and saves bandwidth.

 This plugin replaces all your post images, post thumbnails, gravatar images and content iframes with a placeholder and loads the content as it gets close to enter the browser window when the visitor scrolls the page.
 Also works with text widgets.

+Since it works with iframes, it also covers embedded videoes from YouTube, Vimeo etc.

-You can also lazy load other images and iframes in your theme, by using a simple function.
+You can also lazy load other images and iframes in your theme, by using a simple filter.

 Non-javascript visitors gets the original element in noscript.

-= Size optimized images =
-* Automaticly serve scaled down images in responsive designs
-* Automaticly serve hiDPI images for hiDPI screens (like Apples Retina Display)
+Compatible with the <a href="https://wordpress.org/plugins/ricg-responsive-images/">RICG Responsive Images</a> plugin for responsive images.

 Please let me know if you have any issues.
-Fastest way to get a response is by Twitter: http://twitter.com/bjornjohansen
+Fastest way to get a response is by Twitter: https://twitter.com/bjornjohansen

+= Translations =
+* Russian (ru_RU) by Elvisrk
+* Hebrew (he_IL) by Imri Sagive
+* Polish (pl_PL) by Maciej Gryniuk
+* Norwegian Bokmål (nb_NO) by Bjørn Johansen

+<a href="https://github.com/bjornjohansen/bj-lazy-load">Development happens at GitHub</a>.
+Pull requests are very welcome.

 == Installation ==
 1. Download and unzip plugin